League of European Research Universities

-The League of European Research Universities (LERU) is a consortium of European research universities.
+The League of European Research Universities (LERU) is a consortium of leading European research universities, headquartered in Leuven, Belgium.

 History and overview

 The League of European Research Universities (LERU) is an association of research-intensive universities.
-Founded in 2002, as a partnership among twelve multi-faculty research universities, in 2017 it expanded its membership to twenty-three.
-As the latest additions, Trinity College Dublin and the University of Copenhagen joined the alliance on 1 January 2017.
+Founded in 2002 as a partnership among twelve multi-faculty research universities, in 2024 its membership expanded to twenty-four.
+As the latest addition, ETH Zurich joined the alliance on 1 January 2024.
 The purpose of the League is to influence policy in Europe and to develop best practice through mutual exchange of experience.
 LERU regularly publishes a variety of papers and reports which make high-level policy statements, provide analyses and make recommendations for policymakers, universities, researchers and other stakeholders.

 LERU is headquartered in Leuven, Belgium.
-Prof. dr. Kurt Deketelaere is the current Secretary-General.
-Prof. Yves Flückiger is the current Chair.
+Kurt Deketelaere is the current Secretary-General.
+Linda Doyle is the current chair.

 Membership

-The 23 member universities as of 2017 are: